Splashin' Safari is one of the biggest and best water parks in the nation. And it's free.

 More Free Stuff

-While other parks seem intent on wringing every last cent out of their guests, get a load of what Splashin' Safari includes at no extra charge: free parking, complimentary inner tubes, unlimited free soft drinks, and free sunscreen.
-Now, that's what I call putting customers first.
+While other parks seem intent on wringing every last cent out of their guests, get a load of what Splashin' Safari and Holiday World include at no extra charge: free parking, complimentary inner tubes, unlimited free beverages (including soft drinks, coffee, and tea), and free sunscreen.
+Now, that's what we call putting customers first.

+Splashin' Safari and Holiday World is located at 452 E. Christmas Blvd. in Santa Claus, Indiana.
+(Yes, that is the real name of the town.)
 From I-64: Take Exit 63.
 Go south on Highway 162 for 7 miles, until 162 comes to a "T." Turn right and head up the hill to the park.